karimboubouh/HgOApp/README.md

 ### **Frontend**: Android application.

-The smartphone implementation of SmartFed uses the python cross platform library kivy (\url{https://kivy.org}).
+The smartphone implementation of HgO uses the python cross platform library kivy (\url{https://kivy.org}).
 Our code is optimized to deploy the Android version.
 However, the application is cross platform and can also be deployed on IOS, Linux, macOS and Windows, with the appropriate modifications.
 The application works on Android version 7+ and only requires storage permission to access the smartphone local dataset.

 #### Build the android application
 Install buildozer: https://buildozer.readthedocs.io/en/latest/installation.html